ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

 #### SQLite Persistence

-We decided on using SQLite as the backing store for durable jobs since it's low latency, [fast disk persistence](https://www.sqlite.org/fasterthanfs.html) and embeddable file-based database makes it ideally suited for the task which allows creation of naturally partition-able and archivable monthly databases on-the-fly without any additional admin overhead or external infrastructure dependencies making it an easy add-on into any .NET App without impacting or adding load to its existing configured databases.
+It uses SQLite as the backing store for its durability since it's low latency, [fast disk persistence](https://www.sqlite.org/fasterthanfs.html) and embeddable file-based database makes it ideally suited for the task which allows creation of naturally partition-able and archivable monthly databases on-the-fly without any maintenance overhead or infrastructure dependencies making it easy to add to any .NET App without impacting or adding increased load to their existing configured databases.

 ### Queue APIs or Commands

-To enable even better reuse of ServiceStack APIs you're able to queue your existing ServiceStack APIs as a background job in addition to [Commands](https://docs.servicestack.net/commands) added in the [last v8.3 release](https://docs.servicestack.net/releases/v8_03) used for encapsulating units of logic that can be used as internal invokable, inspectable and auto-retryable building blocks.
+For even greater reuse you're able to queue your existing ServiceStack APIs as a Background Job in addition to [Commands](https://docs.servicestack.net/commands) added in the [last v8.3 release](https://docs.servicestack.net/releases/v8_03) for encapsulating units of logic into internal invokable, inspectable and auto-retryable building blocks.

 ### Real Time Admin UI